jeremiahmegel/Emoji-Translator/README.md

 ## Running

-You will need to install certain modules via *cabal install*; they are noted in the imports section of the code.

 Provide the input text via stdin.

 For whatever reason, this program takes up multiple gigabytes of RAM.
 By default, Haskell assigns compiled programs ~8MB of stack space.
-For this reason, the program will need to be run via *runhaskell* or *ghci*.
+For this reason, the program will need to be run via `runhaskell` or `ghci`.

 ## Output